Sphereon-Opensource/PEX/README.md

   params
 );

-function simpleSignedProofCallback(callBackParams: PresentationSignCallBackParams): VerifiablePresentation {
+function simpleSignedProofCallback(callBackParams: PresentationSignCallBackParams): IVerifiablePresentation {
   // Prereq is properly filled out `proofOptions` and `signatureOptions`, together with a `proofValue` or `jws` value.
   // And thus a generated signature const { presentation, proof, options } = callBackParams; // The created partial proof and presentation, as well as original supplied options